 We welcome university students and staff

 Fr Albert Robertson, Fr Dermot Morrin, and Fr Matthew Jarvis (left to right in picture) are the student chaplains.
-St Albert’s mission is to provide a spiritual home for students and staff in Edinburgh, to deepen your faith through prayer and teaching, through the celebration of Mass and the other sacraments, and to give you any support you need.
+St Albert’s mission is to provide a spiritual home for students and staff in Edinburgh, to deepen faith through prayer and teaching, through the celebration of Mass and the other sacraments, and to give you any support you need.

 The Catholic Chaplaincy

 The Catholic Chaplaincy serves the students and staff of the University of Edinburgh, Edinburgh Napier University and Queen Margaret University.
-The Catholic Chaplaincy is also a parish of the Archdiocese of St Andrews and Edinburgh (the parish of St Albert the Great), and all students and staff are automatically members of this parish.
+The Catholic Chaplaincy is also a parish of the Archdiocese of St Andrews and Edinburgh (the parish of St Albert the Great), and Catholic students and staff are automatically members of this parish.

 We are based at 23–24 George Square and work closely with the University of Edinburgh’s wider Chaplaincy team which includes chaplains to members of the other Christian denominations, and people of other religions and traditions.